 Selecting and booking your egg donor and sperm donor, if required.
 Both the recipient and the donor have to sign a mandatory consent and the donation remains anonymous.
 The donor is chosen according to phenotype and blood type.
 Then you choose the egg donation program and any additional procedures.
 This can be done remotely.

 Another visit to the clinic is the time for sperm sample collection and fertilization of the donor eggs in the IVF laboratory.
 On day 3 or day 5 the doctor will transfer the fertilized eggs, now called embryos, to your uterus.
 You will most probably have to stay at the clinic for about a week.

 How to choose IVF Clinic in Mexico?
 Where to start?

-Selecting the right clinic for your needs and budget may not be easy if you have to do it on your own.
-That is why EggDonationFriends.com are here to help.
+Deciding on egg donation abroad and selecting the right IVF clinics for your needs and budget may not be easy if you have to do it on your own.
+That is why we are here to help.
 With us, you will be able to easily compare clinics’ offers and understand the entire egg donation process in order to make a well-informed final decision.
-You can also use EggDonationFriends free patient services and contact our International Patient Coordinators by phone +44 1908 410 693 (lines are open Mon-Fri 7am-4pm and 7pm-10pm UK time) or via chat (leave a message if we’re not online -we’ll answer ASAP).
-We will be happy to help.